Nice to meet you.

 Determine if a contract is necessary

-Common instances that will involve a contract include buying or selling a home or car, starting a job with a new employer, or offering your services for a particular period of time (like a contract employee).
+Common instances that will involve any type of contract include buying or selling a home or car, starting a job with a new employer, or offering your services for a particular period of time (like a contract employee).

 Understand the requirements of a contract